webmutation/toh-aot-universal-ng4/README.md

 # toh-aot-universal-ng4
-The Angular Tour of Heroes using ng4 with AOT and Universal
+The Angular Tour of Heroes using ng4 with AOT and Universal and writting the files to the filesystem /html folder.

 To Build AOT version